sberrevoets/scottberrevoets.com/content/2018-08-08-rebinding-self-debuggers-breaking-point.md

 Summary: Explanation of how nice syntax for re-binding self breaks the debugger

+**Update 07-29-2019: The bug described below is fixed in Xcode 11 so this blog post has become irrelevant.
+I'm leaving it up for historical purposes.**

 For the Objective-C veterans in the audience, the strong-self-weak-self dance is a practice mastered early on and one that is used very frequently.
 There are a lot of different incantations, but the most basic one goes something like this: